-This park is one of the most picturesque parks in Zambia and contains a rich diversity of Zambia wildlife, bird and plant life, making it an exciting Zambia safari destination.
+This park is one of the most picturesque parks in Zambia and contains a rich diversity of Zambian wildlife, bird and plant life, making it an exciting Zambia safari destination.
 Several rare species are abundant in the park, including sitatunga, wattled crane, Ross's lourie and blue monkeys.
 Kasanka is also host to a unique, spectacular congregation of several million straw-coloured fruit bats every November and December.

 Nakapalyo Tourism Project